Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Introduction

-Polarized proton-proton collisions provide a unique opportunity to improve our understanding of gluon contributions to the spin structure of the proton, as they are accessible at leading order, which is not the case in lepton-hadron scattering.
-The complex spin structure of the proton leads to emergent properties such as spin-momentum and spin-spin correlations analogous to those in atomic systems that are experimentally accessible through observables known as transverse single-spin asymmetries (TSSAs).
+Polarized proton-proton collisions provide a unique opportunity to improve our understanding of gluon contributions to the spin structure of the proton, because they are accessible at leading order, which is not true for lepton-hadron scattering.
+The complex spin structure of the proton leads to emergent properties such as spin-momentum and spin-spin correlations analogous to the fine and hyperfine structure of atoms.
+These correlations in protons are experimentally accessible through observables known as transverse single-spin asymmetries (TSSAs).
 TSSAs quantify azimuthal modulations of particle production in collisions of transversely polarized nucleons with unpolarized particles, and have been measured to reach magnitudes up to 40\% in hadron-hadron collisions~\cite{Klem:1976ui, Adams:1991cs, Allgower:2002qi, Arsene:2008aa}.
-Calculations based on perturbative quantum chromodynamics (pQCD) had predicted negligible contributions to TSSAs ($<1$\%)~\cite{pQCDTSSA}, while recent calculations suggest the possibility of pQCD contributions~\cite{twoLoopsTSSA}.
+Perturbative quantum chromodynamics (pQCD) calculations had predicted TSSAs of $<1$\% from purely perturbative contributions~\cite{pQCDTSSA}; recent calculations suggest small additional perturbative contributions~\cite{twoLoopsTSSA}.